Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/team-data-science-process-idear-instructions.md

 ![22](./media/team-data-science-process-idear-instructions/idear-dqreport-22.png)

-If you are using some code-hosting platform to manage the artifacts of your data science project, we recommended that you check the data report into the code-hosting platform.
-When you check in the HTML report, you also need to check in the image files in directory ***\\<log file name without .R\>_files\\figure-html***.
+If you are using a source control platform to manage the artifacts of your data science project, we recommended that you check in the data report as well.
+You need to check in the image files in directory ***\\<log file name without .R\>_files\\figure-html*** along with the html.
 These image files should stay in the same ***\\<log file name without .R\>_files\\figure-html*** directory in your git repository relative to the HTML file.
 Otherwise, the html report won't be able to find these image files.